• Menu

 Finding the Diamonds in the Rough

-When we are looking for content to refresh the first tools we look at are Google Analytics and Google Search console.
-GA can give you an idea which of your posts are getting the most traffic.
-While Search Console can help you work out the search terms people are using to find your blogs.
+When refreshing content, the first tools we use are Google Analytics and Google Search Console.
+Whether you’re using Universal Analytics or the new GA4, Analytics gives you an idea of which posts are getting the most traffic and engagement.
+Search Console can help you determine which search terms people are using to find your posts or pages.

-When we’re looking for the most successful posts we go to Behavior > Site Content > All Pages then we filter the pages with the most page views.
-Other
+When we’re looking for the most successful pages and posts, in GA4 we go to Reports > Engagement > Pages and Screens then filter the pages with the most page views.

-statistics we look at are page value, time on page and bounce rate in comparison to the average for the site.
-This helps us get a rounded view on how a post is performing and if it’s worth refreshing.
-Once we’ve picked out the best performing posts, we start looking at Search Console to find out if there’s anything to optimize on the keyword front.
+Other statistics we review are page value, time on page, and bounce rate in comparison to the average for the site.
+This helps us get a rounded view of how a post is performing and if it’s worth refreshing.

-One of the things we look at in Search Console is which search terms are bringing people to the website.
-To do this you go to Performance.
-Here you will be able to see how to optimize your content to more closely match your search traffic.
+One of the things we look at in Search Console is which search terms are bringing people to the website or if there are additional keywords for improved on-page optimization.
+To do this, navigate to Search Console’s Performance tab, the data will help you see if the content is optimized for your desired keyword and potential search traffic.

 Often the information you see in Search Console is confirming what you already know, but it’s useful to see how your customers are phrasing their search terms.
 Because they won’t always match what you think they’re going to write.